spelunky-fyi/overlunky/docs/script-api.md

 - [`bool mark_as_machine_room_origin(int x, int y, LAYER l)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=mark_as_machine_room_origin) &PostRoomGenerationContext::mark_as_machine_room_origin
 \
-Marks the room as the origin of a machine room, should be the top-left corner of the machine room
+Marks the room as the origin of a machine room, should be the top-left corner of the machine room Run this after setting the room template for the room, otherwise the machine room will not spawn correctly
 - [`bool set_procedural_spawn_chance(PROCEDURAL_CHANCE chance_id, int inverse_chance)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_procedural_spawn_chance) &PostRoomGenerationContext::set_procedural_spawn_chance
 \
 Force a spawn chance for this level, has the same restrictions as specifying the spawn chance in the .lvl file.